 Strategy 1.1 Develop and implement a communication strategy to ensure people with disability receive information about access to, and inclusion in, City services and events.
 1.2 Build the capacity of internal and external stakeholders to deliver accessible and inclusive projects and events.
-1.3 Expand Ensure on access and inclusion requirements across all are considered for every City-led events.
+1.3 Expand on access and inclusion requirements across all City-led events.
 1.4 Identify opportunities to provide inclusive services and programs for community members.
 1.5 Identify new funding sources for innovative projects and events that celebrate access and inclusion.